KirstChat/the-wee-norn-iron-box/TESTING.md

 As a **First Time Visitor**, I want to understand the main purpose of the site on my first visit:

+- I've included a short description in the heading section below the navigation bar of the site as well as a section to explain how the site works

 As a **First Time Visitor**, I want to be able to easily navigate the site:

+- I've included a navigation bar at the top of all pages to provide links to other pages in the site
+- I've also included various buttons throughout the site that also link to other pages
+- I've added external links to social media pages in the footer that will open in a new tab/window

 As a **First Time Visitor**, I want to be able to easily view/use the site on my smartphone:

+- I've used [Bootstrap 5](https://getbootstrap.com/) to make the site responsive across multiple devices including mobile and tablets

 As a **First Time Visitor**, I want to be able to see what products are available to add to a snack box:

+- I've included a link to the products page in the navigation bar that allows first time visitors see what products are available to add to a box before they register for an account to make a purchase

 As a **First Time Visitor**, I want to know the snack box price:

+- I've included the price of the box on the home page in the heading section as well as in the section that explains how the site works

 As a **First Time Visitor**, I want to be able to read blog posts:

+- I've included a link to the blog page in the navigation bar that allows first time visitors to read posts

 As a **First Time Visitor**, I want to be able to easily register for an account:

+- I've included a link to the sign up page in the navigation bar that allows first time visitors to create an account
+- After signing up for an account, the user will receive a verification email which will allow them finish signing up for their account

 As a **First Time Visitor**, I want to be able to follow the company on social media platforms:

+- I've included links to social media platforms in the footer of the site
+- These links will open in a new tab/window when opened

 As a **First Time Visitor**, I want to be able to contact the company with any queries I might have:

+- I've included an email link in the products page to allow users to contact the site owner to request any products they'd like to see available in the future

 ### Registered User